moonrepo/moon/docs/project.md

 ###### rename

-The optional `rename` settings permits a project to rename the inherited task within the current project.
+The optional `rename` setting permits a project to rename the inherited task within the current project.
 It accepts a map of strings, where the key is the original ID (found in the global project config), and the value is the new ID to use.